jpdavalos423/cse15l-lab-reports/lab-report-3.md

 ### find -mtime

 #### find -mtime -7
-This command finds all the files that were modified in the last 7 days.
+This command finds all the files that were modified in the span of the days of the number given.
 This can be useful for finding which files are being worked on recently in a project.
 ```
 bash-3.2$ find technical -mtime -7 | head -n 10
 technical